MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/secure-data-playground.md

 | Service permissions | API Keys | Role-based access control | API keys provide full access to the service.
 Role-based access control provides granular access to the service. |
 | Network access | Public | Private | Using a private network prevents entities outside the private network from accessing resources secured by it. |

+## Prerequisites

+Ensure that the AI Studio hub is deployed with the __Identity-based access__ setting for the Storage account.
+This configuration is required for the correct access control and security of your AI Studio Hub.
+You can verify this in two ways:

+- In the Azure portal, select the hub and then select __Settings__, __Properties__, and __Options__.
+At the bottom of the page, verify that __Storage account access type__ is set to __Identity-based access__.
+- If deploying using Azure Resource Manager or Bicep templates, include the `systemDatastoresAuthMode: 'identity'` property in your deployment template.

 ## Configure Network Isolated AI Studio Hub

 If you're __creating a new Azure AI Studio hub__, use one of the following documents to create a hub with network isolation: